Ensuring the Future, Educating the Youth

 Learn more about Let Africa Live and their programs in the DRC here

-This summer, Mwendo Congo raised $5,000 to provide 9 women and 1 man with sewing machines and all of the materials they would need to start their own businesses using the skills they learned at Let Africa Live.
+In the summer of 2016, Mwendo Congo raised $5,000 to provide 9 women and 1 man with sewing machines and all of the materials they would need to start their own businesses using the skills they learned at Let Africa Live.
 Mwendo Congo representatives were at the presentation ceremony (pictured right) where they saw the hope that these youth inspire in the community and the support that the community gives to these youth.
 Families, community members, representatives of local government and others showed up to celebrate the potential of these young people and the gift they have been given to start a new life in the community.

 Ms. Bonne Année Marceline (17 years old), one of the beneficiaries of this project: